 (Top marks if you figured out there are two #3s in this post…it took me a while.
 However, I’m just going to stick with it rather than cutting out some vital tips to get this back to a 10 list article!)

 This is perhaps the biggest tip I wish I’d had.
-Before I started my blog, my computer experience comprised Microsoft Office and use of Google to book holidays and read the news.
+Before I started my blog, my computer experience comprised Microsoft Office and use of Google to book holidays.
 Typing ‘start a travel blog’ into aforementioned search engine blinded me with options and I settled with the one that, at the time, seemed easiest to set up (a platform called Weebly).

 However, as I started to blog, I quickly realised that my first choice of platform was too demanding for my impossibly slow Latin American internet connection prompting my first migration, to Blogger.